Coolguy2198/Flappy-AI/README.md

 # Flappy-AI
-A Flappy Bird Artifical Intelligence Trained by a Genetic Algorithm
+A Flappy Bird Artifical Intelligence Using Neuroevolution of Augmenting Topologies